 Indirect costs are those which affect the whole company such as depreciation, accounting services, general supplies, board salaries, and overhead costs.
 They are not spent just on only one product.
 Overhead costs, ongoing costs, project management costs, operational costs are indirect costs.

 Indirect costs are often fixed costs.
 But also they can be variable.

 For instance, the rental cost of your head office is a fixed cost.
 The quantity of manufactured units doesn’t affect your rental price.
 Another example of a variable cost is your heating and cooling expenses that can change on a monthly basis.

 For cost controlling purposes, many companies try to limit their indirect costs as a proportion of direct costs.

-Let’s analyze the same batch plant example.
+Going back to the same batch plant example.
 Assume that this month you will produce 1000 m3 concrete.
 If you increase the production and produce 1500 m3 concrete this does not change your head office costs or marketing costs.

 Examples of Direct Costs and Indirect Costs

 The following are a few examples of direct costs